gabdube/native-windows-gui/readme.md

 NWG is a very light wrapper over WINAPI.
 It allows you, the developer, to handle the quirks and rough edges of the API by providing a simple, safe and rust-like interface.

-Due to its simple nature NWG is sure to keep your compile time low, your resources usage at a minimum and your mind somewhat "sane".
+Native Windows GUI keeps things simple.
+This means small compile time, minimal resources usage and less time searching the documentation and more time for you to develop your application.

 This is the 3rd and final version of NWG.
 It is considered "mature" or, as I would say "the backlog is empty, and it will most likely stay that way".
 This version implements pretty much